vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 one of the most celebrated places of 137

-pilgrimage in Kašmira.
+pilgrimage in Kaśmira.
 Manujeśvara--(under VS) L.q. by T.K.

 Mārtandapādamüla (under Gaya ) p.
 104